protofire/Cardano-SmartDB-Scaffold/README.md

    - Set up indexes if needed

 3. The tool will generate or update a GraphQL schema file in your specified location.

+#### SmartDB Entity Configuration

+When creating a SmartDB entity, you'll be prompted for additional configuration:

+- plutusDataIsSubType: Enables subtype support in Plutus data
+- plutusDataIndex: Index value for Plutus data (only if subtype enabled)
+- isNETIdUnique: Whether TokenName ID should be unique: set to true if the token ID is a NFT or set to false when a FT token is used.
+- tokenName: Token name (defaults to EntityNameID)

+These parameters are essential for proper SmartDB entity operation and blockchain interaction.

 ### Step 2: Generate Code